department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-plan.md

-# Research Plan for Veteran Top Tasks UNMODERATED (Phase 2 of 2), Public Websites, Feb 15, 2022
+# Research Plan for Veteran Top Tasks UNMODERATED (Phase 2 of 2), Public Websites, Apr 28, 2022

 ## Background
 The current design of the VA.gov home page provides easy access to some Veteran tasks in four boxes near the top of the page.
 [User research on the home page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/research/202104-baseline-wayfinding/research-readout-full-June8.pdf) has shown that other tasks are more challenging to do when starting from the home page.
-We would like to learn which VA-related tasks are most important to Veterans and caregivers.
+We would like to learn which VA-related tasks are most important to Veterans and caregivers so that these tasks can be best supported from the home page.

 ### OCTO Objectives